 The responses should be concise and address the requirements.

 A response against each requirement of the clause is not always necessary.
 If any of the requirements are not relevant to the project, provide a brief reason why.

 Each required document will be assessed by DELWP against the requirements of the provision and must be to a standard and content to the satisfaction of the Minister for Planning.

 The application documentation will be reviewed and a request for further information may be issued.

 Once further information is satisfied the project approval assessment will be completed.

-An application must only be made for a proposed use or development of land determined by the Minister for Planning to be a state project.
+An application must only be made for any project determined by the Minister for Planning to be a state project.

 52.30-2 State project decision

 An application includes the decision or seeks decision along with the application, as detailed in Step 2.

 52.30-3 Exemption from planning scheme requirements